suburbanmarine/opaleye/README.md

 ## Supported Hardware

-Opaleye is very portable, the main hardware dependency is the hardware accelerated codec pipelines.
+Opaleye is very portable.
+The main hardware dependency is the hardware accelerated codec pipelines.
 Support for new hardware platforms mostly consists of adding the few jpeg and h.264 gstreamer blocks and making a new top level application that builds these blocks into the video pipeline.
 It is expected Opaleye could run with little additional code on NXP i.MX and Qualcomm Snapdragon MPUs.

 - Nvidia Xavier NX
 - Nvidia Jetson nano